Lean: I Built a Game Where Changing Your Mind Is the Whole Point

 I thought briefly about whether a project like this needs “protecting” and concluded the honest answer is that game mechanics can’t really be owned — copyright covers my code and my questions, not the idea of vote-debate-revote, and that’s fine.
 Fishkin got to the mechanism thirty-eight years before I did anyway.
 If someone clones it, the dated repo and this post are my proof of authorship, and the idea spreading is sort of the point of an idea like this.

 If you try it with your team, I’d genuinely love to hear which question started the best argument.
-My money stays on the ice cream.
+For us it was the pets — and technically, that debate never ended.

 Lean runs at lean.stilestech.com.
 It’s a single Go binary; the README covers deployment with systemd behind nginx or Caddy in about ten lines.